openbase/bco.website/www/user/bcozy.md

 ![Logged in view](/images/bcozy/bcozy_login_3.png)

 ## The Settings Menu
-If you want to change any settings regarding the appearance of Bcozy itself (e.g. theme or language) or change the settings of a user account or any other unit, you need to open the settings menu.
+If you want to change any settings regarding the appearance of BCozy itself (e.g. theme or language) or change the settings of a user account or any other unit, you need to open the settings menu.
 This can be accessed through a button at the top right corner of your screen.

 ![Settings Menu](/images/bcozy/bcozy_settingsmenu.png)

 ### Changing Your Own User Data
 When logged in as a normal user (not admin) the settings menu will only offer you a single pane.
-This one allows you to modify your own data, the appearance of Bcozy and your password.
+This one allows you to modify your own data, the appearance of BCozy and your password.
-Any data you might already have provided to Bcozy will be displayed inside the input fields which will not be modifiable at first.
+Any data you might already have provided to BCozy will be displayed inside the input fields which will not be modifiable at first.
 To change any of this data just click the pencil icon inside the corresponding input field.
 The icon will change to display a floppy disk and you will be allowed to modify (or initially provide) the data.
 To save, just click the floppy disk icon.

 <img src="/images/bcozy/bcozy_settings_1.png" alt="User Settings" width="800" />